-If Suricata has enabled at least 2 (or more) workers, the incoming traffic is load balanced across the worker threads by Receive Side Scaling (RSS).
+Suricata operates in workers runmode.
+Packet distribution relies on Receive Side Scaling (RSS), which distributes packets across the NIC queues.
+Individual Suricata workers then poll packets from the NIC queues.
 Internally, DPDK runmode uses a symmetric hash (0x6d5a) that redirects bi-flows to specific workers.

-Before Suricata can be run, it is required to allocate sufficient number of hugepages.
-Suricata allocates continuous block of memory.
-For efficiency, CPU allocates memory in RAM in chunks.
-These chunks are usually in size of 4096 bytes.
-DPDK and other memory intensive applications makes use of hugepages.
-Hugepages start at the size of 2MB but they can be as large as 1GB.
-Lower count of pages (memory chunks) allows faster lookup of page entries.
-The hugepages need to be allocated on the NUMA node where the NIC and CPU resides.
-Otherwise, if the hugepages are allocated only on NUMA node 0 and the NIC is connected to NUMA node 1, then the application will fail to start.
-Therefore, it is recommended to first find out to which NUMA node the NIC is connected to and only then allocate hugepages and set CPU cores affinity to the given NUMA node.
-If the Suricata deployment is using multiple NICs on different NUMA nodes then hugepages must be allocated on all of those NUMA nodes.
+Before Suricata can be run, it is required to allocate a sufficient number of hugepages.
+For efficiency, hugepages are continuous chunks of memory (pages) that are larger (2 MB+) than what is typically used in the operating systems (4 KB).
+A lower count of pages allows faster lookup of page entries.
+The hugepages need to be allocated on the NUMA node where the NIC and affiniated CPU cores reside.
+For example, if the hugepages are allocated only on NUMA node 0 and the NIC is connected to NUMA node 1, then the application will fail to start.
+As a result, it is advised to identify the NUMA node to which the NIC is attached before allocating hugepages and setting CPU core affinity to that node.
+In case Suricata deployment uses multiple NICs, hugepages must be allocated on each of the NUMA nodes used by the Suricata deployment.